Postgraduate Studies Programs

 Program Overview

-The Master of Science in Nursing is a one-year full-time program.
+The Master of Science in Nursing is a one-year full-time program or two-year Part-time program. .
 The program is designed to prepare graduates who have a Bachelor Degree in Nursing or Midwifery and a Postgraduate Diploma in a Nursing or Midwifery to produce a thesis.
 The thesis represents a summation of the student’s total research efforts and contributes to the existing body of knowledge of the nursing field.
 The program consists of two audited courses (Advanced Nursing Research Process and Evidence Based Practice - and Advanced Biostatistics & Epidemiology) and the master’s thesis with zero credit.

 Admission Requirement